Local Expansion Mechanisms for Quantum-Scale Wormholes: Geometric Construction of Local Inflation Bubbles

-This result demonstrates that, despite pointwise violations of energy conditions, the total energy of the spacetime, measured along stationary worldlines, is manifestly nonnegative.
-Therefore, while the geometry certainly requires exotic matter locally, it can still appear relatively well-behaved from a macroscopic, observationally relevant perspective. \\
+This result demonstrates that, despite pointwise violations of energy conditions, the integrated energy within a given equal-time slice, in the foliation associated to static worldlines, is manifestly nonnegative.
+Consequently, although the geometry certainly requires exotic matter contributions locally, it can still appear relatively well-behaved from a macroscopic perspective. \\

+We point out, however, that this notion of energy explicitly depends on the specific choice of observer and the associated foliation of the spacetime by equal-time surfaces, so that the integral \eqref{PositiveEnergy} generally yields different expressions for different values of the parameter $\chi$.
+Consequently, $E_\mathrm{stat}$ is conceptually distinct from the previously computed global ADM mass \eqref{ADMMass} and the quasi-local Brown-York mass \eqref{BrownYorkMass}, which provide invariant geometric definitions for the gravitational energy.
+In contrast, $E_\mathrm{stat}(t)$ quantifies the integrated local energy density $T_{tt}$ in the reference frame where the local inflation bubble is at rest.
+Physically, this corresponds to the total energy that must be supplied at any given coordinate time $t$ to sustain the localized geometric deformation. \\